umichshreyaM/HCV-Classification/README.md

-# HCV-Classification
-Contains code and results for classifying various classes of the HCV data.
+Contains the training and test dataset splits, with and without SMOTE.